 Brian Conroy BA(Hons) Humanities with Music, Diploma in Music, Certificate of Social Sciences.

-In addition, he managed community development projects for over 20 years, working with a variety of Government departments, statutory agencies, voluntary organisations and community groups focussing on The Arts, Social Inclusion, Health & Well-being and Rural issues.
+In addition, he managed community development projects for over 20 years, working with a variety of Government departments, statutory agencies, voluntary organisations and community groups focusing on The Arts, Social Inclusion, Health & Well-being and Rural issues.

 Brian was a founder-director of 'The Wild Theatre Co', an integrated drama company providing performing opportunities for people with learning disabilities.
 The group’s successes included performances at The Royal Albert Hall and Royal Festival Hall London, as well as appearances on Central TV and as featured artists on BBC1’s Songs of Praise.